-Images of an event are often reused to deceive people.
+Images of an event are often reused to deceive people by reposting them after the original post was made.
 You can check if an image has been used before on a reverse image search service like TinEye.

 The Filter Bubble and Google